gagle/node-properties/README.md

   External variables can be passed to the file if the variables option is enabled.
 See the [variables](#variables) section for further details.
 - __include__ - _Boolean_
   Files can be linked and imported with the `include` key.
 If this option is used the callback is mandatory.
 See the [include](#include) section for further details.
-- __reviver__ - _Boolean_
+- __reviver__ - _Function_
   Each property or section can be removed or modified from the final object.
-It's similar to the reviver of the JSON.parse function.
+It's similar to the reviver of the `JSON.parse()` function.

   The reviver it's exactly the same as the replacer from [stringify()](#stringify).
 The same function can be reused.

   The callback gets 3 parameters: key, value and section.

   A property has a key and a value and can belong to a section.
 If it's a global property the section is set to null.
 If __undefined__ is returned the property will be removed from the final object, otherwise the returned value will be used as the property value.

   If the key and the value are set to null then it's a section line.
 If it returns a falsy value it won't be added to the final object, the entire section -including all the properties- will be discarded.
 If it returns a truthy value the section is parsed.

   For your convenience, to know if the line is a property or section you can access to `this.isProperty` and `this.isSection` from inside the replacer function.
 Also, `this.assert()` can be used to return the _default_ value, the unmodified value that will be used to parse the line.